 Meet our team...

-During my time at flexiski, I have had some wonderful experiences and met some exceptional people (both staff and customers).
+During my time at flexiski I've had some wonderful experiences and met some exceptional people (both staff and customers).

-In terms of the some of the more memorable times, these range from walking through the arrivals in full ski kit plus skis after getting dropped off by a helicopter transfer, straight from the piste, to enjoying a week of Michelin star dinning across the 3 Vallees.
-I have loved every minute of it and am so lucky to say that for some weeks of the winter, I have the best office in the world.
+In terms of the some of the more memorable times, these range from walking through the arrivals in full ski kit plus skis after getting dropped off by a helicopter transfer straight from the piste, to enjoying a week of Michelin star dining across the Three Valleys.
+I have loved every minute of it and am so lucky to say that for a few weeks in the winter I have the best office in the world.

-I used to be able to ski a bit but as abilities and bodies slow down, one thing that doesn’t change is the pure, unfiltered excitement and joy that comes from getting onto the first lift, feeling the ski’s flex on that first turn.
-It really does transport you back to an almost childlike sense of fun and enjoyment.
+I used to be able to ski a bit, but as abilities and bodies slow down one thing that doesn’t change is the pure, unfiltered excitement that comes from getting onto the first lift and feeling the skis flex on that first turn.
+It really does transport you back to an almost childlike sense of fun.
 I felt this from day one in Val d'Isere and am totally sure this will continue all the way through to my last day on the mountain.
 It is purely the best adventure you can have with friends and family and seeing people experience this for the first time really can't be equalled.